lake-wg/grease/draft-ietf-lake-edhoc-grease.md

 # Acknowledgements
 {:numbered="false"}

-Marco Tiloca pointed out a critical error in the numeric constructions.
+Marco Tiloca pointed out a critical error in the numeric constructions, and provided many general improvements.
 Göran Selander provided input to reduce mistakable text.
+Meiling Chen and Shujaatali Badami found places where the text did not provide the right guidance to readers.